jonshiach/graphics-labs/pages/06_3D_worlds.md

     glm::mat4 rotate = glm::rotate(glm::mat4(1.0f), glm::radians(30.0f * i), glm::vec3(1.0f, 1.0f, 0.0f));
     glm::mat4 model = translate * rotate * scale;

-    // Send model matrix to the shader glUniformMatrix4fv(modelID, 1, GL_FALSE, &model[0][0]);
+    // Send calculate the MVP matrix and send it to the shader glm::mat4 mvp = projection * view * model;
+    glUniformMatrix4fv(mvpID, 1, GL_FALSE, &mvp[0][0]);

     // Draw the triangle
-    glDrawArrays(GL_TRIANGLES, 0, sizeof(vertices) / (sizeof(float) * 3));
+    glDrawElements(GL_TRIANGLES, sizeof(indices) / sizeof(GLushort), GL_UNSIGNED_SHORT, (void*)0);
 }
 ```

-Here we calculate the `translate` matrix for each cube based on the `cubePosition` vectors and rotate each cube by a different angle about the vector (1, 1, 0).
+Here we loop through each of the elements of the `cubePositions` array.
+The `translate` and `rotate` matrices for each cube is calculated using the positions of the cube and the rotation vector (1, 1, 0).
 Note that since the camera is in the same position for each cube we send the view and projection uniforms to the shader before we loop through the cubes.

 Change position of the camera to (0, 0, 5) and the target to (0, 0, 0),  compile and run and you should see the following.